AdvancedServicesEngineeringFudan2018/MTB/README.md

 How you would do the prototype of your scenario?

 > Web Services.
+>
 > APIs.

 ## Test

 *How would you test and demonstrate the prototype of your scenario?*

-> 1.Give questionnaires to users,ask for their feedback.
+> 1.Giving questionnaires to users, and asking for their feedback.
+>
-> 2.Use monitoring or send people to count the number specialty.
+> 2.Using monitors or send people to count the number of peoples in teaching buildings.
+>
-> 3.Use code for performing automated testing.
+> 3.Programming for performing automated testing.

 ### References: list of references
 1. Y.-Q. Zhang, X. Li, J. Xu and A. V. Vasilakos, Human Interactive Patterns in Temporal Networks, IEEE Transcations on Systems, Man, and Cybernetics: Systems. vol. 45, pp.214-222, 2015